RlucSal/Accessi-Web/README.md

 3. Make your changes, following our coding style and guidelines.
 4. Write tests if applicable and ensure all existing tests pass.
 5. Submit the PR, providing a clear description of the changes and linking to any related issues.
-6. Our maintainers will review your PR, provide feedback, and work with you to get it merged into the main branch.
+6. Your PR will be revised, provide feedback, and work with you to get it merged into the main branch.

 ### Code of Conduct
 We have a Code of Conduct that all contributors are expected to follow.
 Please review it before participating in this project to ensure a positive and respectful environment for everyone.

 ### Contributor License Agreement
-Before we can merge your contributions, we require that you sign our Contributor License Agreement (CLA).
+Before your contributions can be merged, is required that you sign our Contributor License Agreement (CLA).
 This agreement ensures that the project's codebase remains open-source and that you grant necessary rights for your contributions to be included.